bharath-srinivas/aws-recon/README.md

   -v, --version  shows the version and exit
 ```

-To check the help message of each command, you can run `aws-actions command -h` or `aws-actions command --help`.
+To check the help message of each command, you can run `aws-tool command -h` or `aws-tool command --help`.
 This will display the sub-commands or arguments that can be used with the command.
 ```
-usage: aws-actions list [-h] [arg]
+usage: aws-tool list [-h] [arg]

 List description